seb18781/dfc-bot/README.md

 tsc -p tsconfig.json;node dfc-bot.js

 # Installation
-- settings.json must be filled in correctly and stored separately
+- settings.json must be filled in correctly and stored separately in directory './dist/dfc-bot-settings/settings.json'
 - the encryptMnemonic and decryptMnemonic functions can be used to encrypt the mnemonic

 # Get DFI on Testnet